SwagLyrics/SwagLyrics-For-Spotify/swaglyrics chrome/README.md

-codebased  heavily based on warpy's work
+codebase influenced by warpy's work